PRIORITY • COST ACTION CA20101

 • The Conference title, date (within the active Grant Period) and country

-• The budget requested
+• The budget requested, with justification

-• A copy of the abstract of the accepted oral or poster presentation
+• A copy of the abstract

 • The CV of the applicant has to be uploaded directly to the e-cost profile of the applicant